pagopa/pn-local-emulator/README.md

 curl --location --request GET 'http://localhost:3000/checklistresult'
 ```

-## Which use cases case be tested
+## Testable use cases
-At the moment the `PnValidator` allows the following use-case:
+At the moment the `PnValidator` allows the following use case:

 ### TC-SEND-01
 Create a `NotificationRequest` providing two documents: the act to notify and the pagoPA payment.